 Is there a sales registration threshold?

-Yes, Singapore has an annual sales registration threshold of SGD 1,000,000, based on local sales.
+Yes, Singapore has an annual sales registration threshold of SGD 1,000,000.
+This threshold is based on worldwide sales.

 What does this mean exactly?